Blessed Thistle: Unlock the Secrets to Better Health

 Can I take blessed thistle during pregnancy or breastfeeding?

 There is limited scientific evidence on the safety of using this herb during pregnancy or breastfeeding.
 As a precaution, it is recommended to consult a healthcare provider before consuming it to avoid any potential risks.
+In fact, some evidence suggests that blessed thistle might not be safe to take during pregnancy, so it’s best to avoid its use entirely if you are expecting.
+Similarly, because there isn’t enough reliable information on its safety while breastfeeding, it’s wise to err on the side of caution and avoid blessed thistle during this time as well.

 How does Cnicus benedictus interact with other medications or substances?